exercism/jq/exercises/concept/vehicle-purchase/.docs/instructions.md

 In this exercise, you will write some code to help you prepare to buy a vehicle.

-You have three tasks, one to determine if you will need to get a licence, one to help you choose between two vehicles, and one to estimate the acceptable price for a used vehicle.
+You have three tasks: determine if you will need to get a licence; choose between two vehicles; and estimate the acceptable price for a used vehicle.

 ## 1. Determine if you will need a drivers licence